chocolatey/docs/input/en-us/features/free/shim.md

 We tried using batch ("*.bat") files, and it mostly works, but when applications calling other applications expect the file name to be ".exe", a file named "*.bat" doesn't work.
 Batch files also don't work in all shells, and shims do.

 ### Have you thought about shimming in more places?
 Yes, but we have not decided whether shimming Program Files is a good idea yet or not.
-Packages can explicitly enforce shims with [[Install-BinFile|HelpersInstallBinFile]].
+Packages can explicitly enforce shims with [Install-BinFile](./creating-packages/helpers/install-binfile).

 ### I need to shim a non-exe file.
-If you are creating a package and you need to shim a file that doesn't end in .exe (like a .bat file), you should look at [[Install-BinFile|HelpersInstallBinFile]].
+If you are creating a package and you need to shim a file that doesn't end in .exe (like a .bat file), you should look at [Install-BinFile](./creating-packages/helpers/install-binfile).

 ### I need to exclude a file from shimming.
 If you are creating a package and you want to skip creation of a shim for a particular file, you can create a "*.ignore" file.